Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 As a new user you may skip this section.

-You can delete old MQTT topics and rebuild the new ones with the MQTT_Delete_Own_Rebuild button in HC_Bridge; this button may be unavailable until the bridge is running for 2 minutes.
+You can delete old MQTT topics and rebuild the new ones with the `MQTT_Delete_Own_Rebuild` button in `HC_Bridge`; this button may be unavailable until the bridge has been running for 2 minutes.
 Deleting/rebuilding may take ~5 minutes.
-If upgrading from v0.9.44 or older, use MQTT_All_Delete_Rebuild because of the different topic structure, but be aware that this also deletes all homeassistant-config messages from other devices (if any) on the same MQTT server.
+If upgrading from v0.9.44 or older, use `MQTT_All_Delete_Rebuild` because of the different topic structure, but be aware that this also deletes all homeassistant-config messages from other devices (if any) on the same MQTT server.

 The EEPROM data in the ESP includes MQTT server credentials and should survive a firmware update, but if that fails (especially for rc candidates shared by mail), you may encounter a bridge which connects to WiFi but not to MQTT.
-In that case you can either
+In that case you can either:
--telnet to the bridge, and use the commands `P7 IPv4-MQTT-server`, and if necessary also `P8 MQTT-port-nr`, `P9 MQTT-username` and `P10 MQTT-password`, or
+- telnet to the bridge, and use the commands `P7 IPv4-MQTT-server`, and if necessary also `P8 MQTT-port-nr`, `P9 MQTT-username` and `P10 MQTT-password`, or
--double-tap the reset-button until the blue LED lights up, connect to the AP  with SSID `P1P2MQTT-2x` and password `P1P2P3P4`, and enter WiFi and MQTT server credentials.
+- double-tap the reset-button until the blue LED lights up, connect to the AP  with SSID `P1P2MQTT-2x` and password `P1P2P3P4`, and enter WiFi and MQTT server credentials.

 ##### Set up MQTT server